 The construction of what would become the longest railway tunnel under water in the world at that time, turned out to be a classic example of an engineer’s extreme fight against adversity.
 It is surely the leviathan of all Victorian railway tunnels and one of the nation’s finest engineering achievements.
-An excellent and detailed account of the works is contained in the book written by Thomas Walker, the contractor who assumed responsibility for their completion after progress stalled in 1877.
+An excellent and detailed account of the works is contained in the book written by Thomas Walker, the contractor who assumed responsibility for their completion, after progress under Charles Richardson stalled, in 1877.
 The description of events, given below, is based on information obtained from that book.

 The bold attempt fails

-The original intention was that the work should be undertaken by an experienced contractor but Richardson was not satisfied with any of the tenders he had received.
-Hw was convinced that by using the GWR Company’s direct labour force he could complete the job for 25% less than would be the case if he accepted any one of the contractors’ bids and so he decided to go ahead on that basis.
-However, four and a half years later, all he had achieved was one winding shaft and 1,600 ft of 7 ft by 7 ft heading under the river.
+The original intention had been to put the work into the hands of an experienced contractor but Richardson was not satisfied with any of the bids he had received from contractors.
+He was convinced that, by using the GWR Company’s own direct labour force, he could complete the job for 25% less than would be the case if he accepted any one of the bids he had received from contractors, and so he decided to go ahead on that basis.
+However, four and a half years later, all he had achieved was one winding shaft and 1,600 ft (490 m) of 7 ft by 7 ft (2.1 m x 2.1 m) heading under the river.
 In August 1877, the Directors of GWR intervened and instructed that tenders should be invited for the remaining works.

 Appointment of the contractor